madmachineio/resources/tutorial/mm-sdk.md

 2. scripts:

-   * Python scripts which are used like [Swift Package Manager](https://swift.org/package-manager) temporarily
+   * Python scripts which used to build the project

 3. hal: